 Many highway elements can affect the accessibility and mobility of disabled individuals.
 These include sidewalks, parking lots, buildings at transportation facilities, overpasses and underpasses.
 In 1993, the Department formed a committee to review and implement the 1990 Americans with Disabilities Act (ADA).
 The results of the committee's action can be found in the Department's publication "Report on the Implementation of the Americans with Disabilities Act in Public Rights of Way (Excluding Buildings)."
 The following Sections present accessibility criteria that are based on information presented in the ADA Accessibility Guidelines for Buildings and Facilities (ADA Guidelines) prepared by the US Architectural and Transportation Barriers Compliance Board.
-Designers are required to meet the criteria presented in the following sections.
-Where other agencies or local codes require criteria that exceed the ADA Guidelines, then the stricter criteria may be required.
+Designers are required to meet the criteria presented in the ADA Guidelines, then the stricter criteria may be required.
 This will be determined on a case-by-case basis.